Spondylolisthesis | Spondylolysis | Spondylisis

 When an injury, degenerative disc disease, or spinal ligament weakness causes spinal instability to the extent that the vertebrae are unable to maintain their proper position, a vertebra can slip out of place.
 This can occur on a single level or on multilevels of the spine.

-The condition of “slipped disc” or “slipped vertebra,” is called by various names and diagnosis labels including degenerative Spondylolisthesis.
+The condition of “slipped disc” or “slipped vertebra,” is called by various names and diagnosis labels including degenerative Spondylolisthesis or under the more general term degenerative disc disease.

-For the young athlete please see spondylolisthesis in the athlete
+For the young athlete diagnosed with this condition please see spondylolisthesis in the athlete.

 Many other terms for Spondylolisthesis: What does spondylosis and spondylitis mean?